django-settings/django-settings/README.md

 2. Add `from custom_settings import *` to the bottom of your `settings.py`.
 3. You're done.
 Settings for production, development, Linux, OS X, and Windows will now be included when run in their respective environments.

 If you need an environment-specific setting, add the setting in the respective file.
-For example, to turn on debugging when your project is run on a Windows server, add `DEBUG = True` in `win32_settings.py`.
+For example, to just turn on debugging when your project is run on a Windows server, add `DEBUG = True` in `win32_settings.py`.

 ## Development settings